JohnUrban/fast5tools/README.md

 # fast5tools 0.4
-Tools for working with fast5 files (Oxford Nanopore DNA sequencing data).
+Tools for working with fast5 files (Oxford Nanopore DNA/RNA sequencing data).

 Add the fast5tools dir to your PYTHONPATH.